Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Warhammer

-**Hammering Haste**: Whenever you hit an attaack using Caulfiends Hammer, the cooldown of your runes and items are reduced by 6 seconds.
+**Hammering Haste**: Once a turn when you hit an attack roll with _Caulfields Warhammer_ you reduce the cooldown of your runes and items by 12.

-_You gain +1 to hit and damage rolls using this magical weapon_
+_You gain +2 to hit and damage rolls using this magical weapon_

 ---